alexRyan719/playground-1xfab20w/statement.md

-# Welcome!
+# Hello & Welcome!

-This Python template lets you get started quickly with a simple one-page playground.
+This is the second installment of my Python tutorial playgrounds.
+If you're new to Python, you should check out my Beginner Python Concepts a little further down the list.

 ```python runnable
 print('Hello World!')